SolidLabResearch/vc-benchmark/README.md

 ## Results

 The performance records will be stored in [`./data`](./data).

-Note that every time you run the experiments (`npm run start:v2`), the logged performance records will be written `./data/records.json`, which is configured to be ignored by Git (cfr., [`.gitignore`](./.gitignore)).
-To commit the performance records resulting from a particular experiment setup (configured in )  are deemed
+Since the runs are executed in parallel, the resulting performance records need to be combined into a single file.
+This can be done using [this data-prep Notebook](./data-prep.ipynb).

 Data analysis can be found in [this Jupyter Notebook](./data-analysis-v2-0-0.ipynb).